-Students are introduced to causation in unit 1 of the course using the fictitious story of Alphonse the Camel.
+Students are introduced to causation in Era 1 of the course using the fictitious story of Alphonse the Camel.
 They are introduced to the Causation Tool at the end of this activity.
-In the activity that follows, which focuses on revolutions, students learn how to draw causal maps.
+In the activity that follows, which deals with foraging and farming, students learn how to draw causal maps.
 Then students dig into both cause and consequence, learning that their relationship is not linear.
-Then, student dig into a "fun" causation activity, in Recipe for a Revolution.
-For this, students create a recipe that explains the causes for a particular political revolution.
-Students cover some other topics, ending by analyzing a complex event - World War II.
+The final two activities in the causation progression are both fun.
+In the first, Autopsy of an Empire, students look at the causes of the downfall of empires, using a complex event to help sharpen their contextualization skills.
+Finally, in Recipe for a Revolution, students create a recipe that explains the causes for a particular political revolution.
 By the end of this progression, students should be skilled in analyzing long-, intermediate-, and short-term causes as well as their significance, role, and type.